 Our analysis examines the corridor's full lifecycle climate impact — not just the transport emissions savings from rail versus road, but the extraction, processing, and export activities that the corridor enables.
 A complete climate assessment recognises that the corridor serves the energy transition by transporting battery minerals, while also generating emissions and environmental impacts at every stage of the mineral value chain.
 This nuanced analysis serves EIB's own climate accountability obligations and provides investors with the comprehensive assessment that simplistic green infrastructure narratives may obscure.

-The EIB's environmental due diligence requirements for corridor projects provide leverage for our advocacy on specific environmental issues.
+The EIB's environmental due diligence requirements for corridor projects provide leverage for editorial analysis on specific environmental issues.
 Where our monitoring identifies environmental management shortfalls at EIB-financed projects, we can engage both the project operator and the EIB's environmental compliance function, creating multiple pressure points for remediation.
 This dual engagement strategy — operator accountability and financier accountability — strengthens environmental protection beyond what single-channel advocacy achieves.

 The European Investment Bank's environmental and social framework is among the most comprehensive of any development finance institution, reflecting EU regulatory standards and institutional commitment to sustainable development.
 The EIB's corridor financing, channelled through the EU Global Gateway programme, triggers application of these standards to corridor infrastructure and associated investments.